This post may contain affiliate links. Read my full disclosure policy.

 - Place all ingredients in a bowl and mix.
 It will be quite soupy.

-- Let sit 10 minutes, just until it starts to bind together, if it sits too long it can be a bit challenging to spread on the pan.
+- Let sit just a minute or two, just until it starts to bind together, if it sits too long it can be a bit challenging to spread on the pan.

-- After it has thickened, give the mixture a few more stirs and dump onto a non-stick baking mat (or oiled parchment paper) that has been placed on an 18 x 13-inch baking sheet.
+- Dump onto a non-stick baking mat (or oiled parchment paper) that has been placed on an 18 x 13-inch baking sheet.

 - Spread out the cracker mixture with a rubber spatula getting it as evenly distributed on the pan as you can.
 Then take an offset metal spatula dipped in water and smooth the mixture, working it to the edges of the pan, keep dipping your spatula in water- this makes all the difference!
 Try to get the thickness even, it should fill the entire sheet pan and the crackers will be slightly less than ¼-inch thick.
 Once smooth and even, score the crackers with the spatula or a straight edge dough scraper. ( Alternatively, you could leave unscored, and break apart after baking.)
 It is important that you just gently press down to imprint through the cracker and then lifting up to the next spot rather than drag your edge through the dough.